paclema/paclema.com/content/about/events.md

 ## Participations, Talks & Events

 Below is a selection of events, workshops, and talks where I have actively participated as a speaker, workshop leader, collaborator, or guest.
+Some of the slides and materials can be found under the repository [paclema/talks](https://github.com/paclema/talks).

 **19–20 July 2016**